jeffersonnobrega/jeffersonnobrega/README.md

 Please, visit **my <a href="https://github.com/jeffersonnobrega/guilda/">guilda**</a> to see my study projects.

 **Working:**
-- 🔭 I’m currently working on BRB Serviços SA.
+- 🔭 Currently I work at BRB Serviços SA as a Computer Network Support Technician

 **Contatos:**